Edvid/New-World-Dedicated-Stat-Program/README.md

 `= to receiver`\
 `= resourceType resource`\
 `= num amount`\
-`<...`\
-Except you get to keep the selection you had initially.
+`<... > backToWhatEverYouHadSelectedBefore`\

-But don't mind that complicated mess.
+Don't mind that complicated mess.
 I'll be giving examples:

 Let's consider a treaty called "Treaty of Llivia".
 It involved spain selling .5 iron to France, and France paying 35 budget to Spain every turn in exchange.
 That means that this treaty mentions the exchange of 2 things.
 Those will be stored as 2 trades in the game stats.